aseem2625/inferno-starter/README.md

 > Want to learn infernojs or kickstart your next application!  🔥(SPA / SSR / PWA / Webpack, etc) ? <br /> Checkout the branches below:
 - `master` - aim to make it ideal SSR with webpack2 [merger of all other branches]
 - `ssr` - aim to have SSR converted from SPA.
 Will be removed once ssr is merged to master [WIP]
-- `spa` - aim to have SPA with merger of all possible feature branches [TBD, for now check master until `ssr` branch is completed]
+- `spa` - aim to have SPA with as much minimal footprint and best general standards and development practices (inferno, redux, router, webpack, frontend api middleware, logger middleware)
 - `redux` - adds inferno-redux with component in SPA.
 Additionally added redux-thunk to show middleware usage. [feature branch]
 - `lazyload` - adds code-splitting for lazy loading js components at route level in SPA. (plans to extend to css later) [feature branch]